Aesgeroth/DeepSea/Labyrinth.md

 Only wisps with a number in their name will drop a number box.
 The wisp and the drop numbers will match, only a 7 wisp will drop a 7 box.
 Each box can be used to tier the normal or the mutant variant of that class.
 For example, 7 tiers both shark and whale (both are shark starter class).

+1 Turtle

-3 Turtle
+3 Snake/Crocodile

-5 Mermaid
+5 Mermaid/Merman

-7 Shark
+7 Shark/Whale

-11 Jellyfish
+11 Jellyfish/Squid